apache/druid/docs/api-reference/supervisor-api.md

 The supervisor must be running for this endpoint to be available.

 Resets the specified supervisor.
 This endpoint clears supervisor metadata, prompting the supervisor to resume data reading.
-The supervisor restarts from the earliest or latest available position, depending on the `useEarliestOffset` setting.
+The supervisor restarts from the earliest or latest available position, depending on the value of the `useEarliestOffset` property.
 After clearing all stored offsets, the supervisor kills and recreates active tasks, so that tasks begin reading from valid positions.